- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 - Privacy: Medichecks claims not to sell or share personal information with third parties, but they may disclose it to Public Health England in some cases.

-- Alternatives: SelfDecode offers personalized diet, lifestyle, and supplement recommendations based on your DNA.
+- Alternatives: SelfDecode offers personalized diet, lifestyle, and supplement recommendations based on your DNA and labs.

-- Offers a wide variety of health and wellness tests.
+- Offers a variety of health and wellness tests.

 - Customers can choose whether they want to have their sample collected at home or in a partner clinic.